VarunRaval48/checkers-AI/README.md

 ## HOW TO RUN

-For a list of available options, enter `python3 checkers.py -h`
+For a list of available options, enter `python checkers.py -h`

-By default running checker.py file will run a multiplayer checkers game.
+By default, running `python checkers.py` will run a multiplayer checkers game.

 For now, only multiplayer is supported.
 We will add AlphaBeta agent and ReinforcementLearningAgent soon.